-- Basic unit of data transfer from the disk to the computer main memory is one block.
-In general, a data item (what is read or written) will be the field of some record in the database, although it may be a larger unit such as a record or even a whole block. - read_item(X) command includes the following steps: - 1.
+- Basic unit of data transfer from the disk to the computer main memory is one block. - Data item (what is read or written): - the field of some record in the database, - a larger unit such as a record or even a whole block. - read_item(X) command includes the following steps: - 1.
 Find the address of the disk block that contains item X. - 2.
 Copy that disk block into a buffer in main memory (if that disk block is not already in some main memory buffer). - 3.
 Copy item X from the buffer to the program variable named X.